Senior life insurance

 The maximum age that seniors can apply for cover will really depend on the type of policy that you decide to go with.
 This may vary between providers but generally the following rules apply.

 - Life Insurance.
-Maximum entry age of 75 with an expiry age of 100.
+Maximum entry age of between 60 to 79 with an expiry age of 100.

 - Income Protection.
 Maximum entry age of 60 with an expiry age of 65.

 - TPD Insurance.
-Maximum entry age of 64 with an expiry age of 70.
+Maximum entry age of 59 to 64 with an expiry age of 70.